a1f0m/iti_project/README.md

 ### multiplication.py
 - print_multiplication_table(): Prints a left-aligned multiplication table up to a given number using nested loops.
-- list_multiplication_table(): Use nested lists to print the same multiplication table up to a given number.
+- list_multiplication_table(): Use nested lists to print the same multiplication table to a given number.

 ### OOP.py
 - Uses the concept of classes and inheritance to create a structure of an office using object-oriented programming